holoviz/panel/doc/how_to/migrate/from_streamlit.md

     ...
 ```

-Be aware the the annotation approach has a tendency to mix up your business logic
+But be aware the the annotation approach has a tendency to mix up your business logic
 (`data` and `plot` function) and your caching logic (when and how to apply caching).
 This can make
 your code harder to maintain and reuse for other use cases.